Synagogues in Azerbaijan: Overview

+Synagogues in Baku

 Synagogue of Mountain Jews

-The building of the Mountain Jews Synagogue in Baku has been functioning since 1945.
+The Synagogue of Mountain Jews has been functioning since 1945.
 During the Soviet era, after the end of the Second World War, mountain Jews were given an ancient building for religious needs in the center of the city.
 The condition of the building was very damaging, and those who worshiped here were suffering from unpleasantness.
 This situation continued until Azerbaijan gained independence.
 During the period of independence, repair and restoration works were started, the second floor of the synagogue was built, and favorable conditions were created for worshipers.

 In connection with the reconstruction and capital rehabilitation works carried out, there was a need for a new synagogue for Mountain Jews and has been functioning in Baku in 2010.
 The opening ceremony of the new temple for the Mountain Jews was held on April 5, 2011.
 According to the architectural features and dimensions, officials, heads of religious confessions functioning in Azerbaijan, members of the Jewish community, as well as guests from Israel, Russia and other countries attended in opening ceremony of other Jewish temples’ synagogue not only in Azerbaijan but also in the region.

-European and Georgian Jews Synagogues
+European and Georgian Jews Synagogue

-The synagogue of Jews of Europe and Georgia, located at Baku, was opened on March 9, 2003.
+The European and Georgian Jews Synagogue was opened on March 9, 2003.
 The temple was built based on the project of the architect Alexander Karberin.
 This place of worship is considered to be the first synagogue built in the Near East in 60–80 years.